floriandejonckheere/falqon/docs/index.md

 Falqon offers an elegant solution for messaging queues in Ruby.

-- Elegant API: only two methods to send and receive messages
+- Elegant: only two methods to send and receive messages
-- Reliable message delivery: no data is lost when a client crashes unexpectedly
+- Reliable: no data is lost when a client crashes unexpectedly
 - Fast: Falqon is built on top of Redis, a fast in-memory data store
-- Message delivery is retried up to a configurable number of times before being discarded
+- Flexible: tailor the retry and discard behaviour to your needs

 ## Get started